insin/nwb/docs/Configuration.md

 ### npm Build Configuration

-By default, nwb creates ES5 and ES6 modules builds of your React component or vanilla JS module's code for publishing to npm.
+By default, nwb creates ES5 and ES6 modules builds for publishing to npm.

 #### `npm`: `Object`